MicrosoftDocs/dynamics-365-customer-engagement/ce/basics/teams-collaboration.md

 ### Two connection states

 There are two connection states possible when connecting Dynamics 365 (online) and Microsoft Teams: successful and failed.
-The sole difference is file synchronization from Dynamics 365 (online) to Teams.

-A successful connection means two-way communication now exists between Dynamics 365 (online) and Microsoft Teams.
-You can interact with the record as if you were using the Dynamics 365 web app and share files with the web app.
-Those with *Write* permissions can edit the record and changes will be synchronized with the Dynamics 365 web app.
-Also, file synchronization occurs between both apps.
+The successful connection state indicates that the connection was successfully saved in Dynamics 365 (online) so that the link to the connected Microsoft Teams channel appears on the Dynamics 365 (online) page and the files used on this channel also appear on the **Documents** tab in Dynamics 365 (online).

-A failed connection means file synchronization is not set up between Microsoft Teams and Dynamics 365 (online).
-File changes in Dynamics 365 (online) are not synchronized with Teams.
-However, changes made to the record in Teams will update in Dynamics 365 (online).
+A failed connection means the connection was not successfully saved.
+When seeing this message, you should remove and connect the record again.
 See: [Error: This record is not connected to Dynamics 365.
 Repin the tab and try again.](teams-troubleshoot.md#error-this-record-is-not-connected-to-dynamics-365-repin-the-tab-and-try-again)

 ### View and associate files